-With my experience in fundraising, the team came to me for suggestions and therefore along with previous fundraising efforts, these are the tips I gave them:
+With my experience in fundraising, the team came to me for suggestions, and I offered them the following tips:

 Speak to the Charity

-Although I was the “middle person” for my group when communicating with Myeloma UK, I still would recommend contacting your chosen charity and sharing what you are planning to do.
+Contact your chosen charity and share what you are planning to do.
 They are likely to have a dedicated fundraising person or department who can assist in providing you with advice, extra fundraising tips as well as potentially merchandise to wear or use as part of the charity exposure.

-When my group was looking for ways to raise money, I suggested a few events: Bake Sale, Quiz Night and Car Boot Sale.
-These 3 things were relatively inexpensive to set up and yet a great way for us to raise sponsorship.
-You can get companies to donate prizes for raffles, colleagues or family to bake/buy cakes and everyone I am sure will have something they are happy to lose from their life for a car-boot….
-I know I did!
+Consider organizing a fundraising event to raise money.
+It can be anything from a bake sale, quiz night, or car boot sale.
+These events are relatively inexpensive to set up and yet a great way for you to raise sponsorship.
+You can get companies to donate prizes for raffles, colleagues or family to bake/buy cakes, and everyone I am sure will have something they are happy to lose from their life for a car-boot sale.

 Corporate Sponsors or Match Giving

 See whether your company or companies you know of will donate money to your cause.
 The company I worked for back in 2013 had a “top-up” scheme whereby they would give an extra 20% on the funds their employees raised.
 As we were all from the same company, this made a massive difference to our overall fundraising total!